tttapa/Control-Surface/README.md

 configuration problems.
 As a result, some math functions are not available.
 There is nothing I can do about it in this library, it's a bug in the Arduino Due Core.

+## Recent Breaking Changes

+### 2.0-alpha

+ - a81bd1927298decc2ea3852fd2f00e8028c14b81
+   Classes that make use of the SPI interface now require you to pass the `SPI` object as a constructor argument.
+This allows you to use `SPI1` or `SPI2` (if available for your hardware).